The Executive Board has appointed four members of staff to act in the capacity of confidential advisor.

 The confidential advisor will maintain the strictest confidentiality with respect to such information as a matter of course.
 The confidential advisor is not impartial but acts for the benefit of the employee.
 The confidential advisor acts independently from the employer.
 The confidential advisor is not after the truth of the matter but is there to help you find a solution for the problem.
 Should the actions taken together with or on the advice of the confidential advisor fail to achieve the desired result, you could consider submitting a formal complaint to the Executive Board.
 The confidential advisor may advise you on this procedure.
 Should you so wish, the confidential advisor may also support you during the procedure.

-The Code of Conduct Sexual Harassment, Intimidation, Aggression, Violence and Discrimination aims to provide safeguards for a proper and encouraging working environment at the UT.
-The code of conduct also contains a (summary) description of the duties of the confidential advisor.
+The Code of conduct for acceptable and unacceptable behaviour, established by the Executive Board on May 22, 2018, aims to provide safeguards for a proper and encouraging working and study environment at the UT.
+The code of conduct also described the various forms of unacceptable behaviour as well as the procedures to end such behaviour.